matty-plumski/SNAP_decisions/content/event/Beginner-comp-chem/index.md

 - compute and visualise molecular vibrations (IR, Raman)

--compute an NMR spectrum
+- compute an NMR spectrum

--understand a bit more about the bonding in your molecule
+- understand a bit more about the bonding in your molecule

--just see what computational chemistry can do
+- just see what computational chemistry can do

--talk over which methods might be best for your project"
+- talk over which methods might be best for your project"

 location: In person KK218 Cyber Comms lab